DerekPascarella/MetalAndLace-EnglishPatchFMTowns/README.md

 <li>Post-battle dialogue text has been translated into English.</li>
 <li>Credits have been translated into English.</li>
 <li>A missing piece of mid-battle dialogue text has been restored (i.e., bugfix for the original Japanese release).</li>
+<li>To address color palette issues on the FM Towns Marty, a custom build has been created to leverage TOWNS OS V2.1 L40 (patch labeled as "Marty Version").</li>
 </ul>

 <h2>To-Do</h2>